charlesclz03/flowforge/DOCS/summaries/CURRENT_STATUS_SUMMARY.md

 - ✅ Professional setup

 ### Gaps:
-- ❌ No user-facing application
-- ❌ No MVP features implemented
+- ❌ Premium and monetization surface
-- ❌ No way for users to use the product
-- ❌ 60% of the work remaining
+- ❌ Social/sharing and growth loops

 ### Reality:
-- **What you have**: A great starting point
+- **What you have**: A working, deployed core MVP
-- **What you need**: The actual application
+- **What you need**: Premium, sharing, and analytics to support growth and revenue
-- **Time required**: 50-80 hours of focused work
-- **Outcome**: Clear path to MVP

 ---

 ## 🎯 Final Thoughts

 ### The Good News:
-1. Infrastructure is production-ready
+1. Core MVP loop is built, deployed, and feels great in the browser
-2. Requirements are well-documented
+2. Infrastructure and documentation are strong and aligned
-3. Path forward is clear
-4. No technical blockers
-5. Estimated time is reasonable
+3. The product is finally testable end‑to‑end with real users

 ### The Reality:
-1. MVP is not built
-2. Users can't use the product
-3. Significant work remains
-4. 2-3 weeks of development needed
-5. But it's totally achievable!
+1. Monetization and social layers are still ahead
+2. We need feedback and telemetry before over‑investing in V2/V3

 ### The Path Forward:
-1. Accept where we are
-2. Review the build plan
-3. Start with Phase 1
-4. Build incrementally
-5. Test thoroughly
-6. Launch when ready
+1. Run a focused private alpha and gather qualitative + quantitative feedback
+2. Prioritize premium, sharing, and analytics based on usage
+3. Harden performance and reliability
+4. Plan a broader beta once the premium surface is in place

 ---

-**Status**: Infrastructure ready, MVP build required
+**Status**: Core MVP built and deployed to Vercel (private alpha)
-**Next Action**: Review `MVP_BUILD_PLAN.md` and start Phase 1
+**Next Action**: Run private alpha tests and implement premium/sharing features
-**Timeline**: 2-3 weeks to functional MVP
+**Timeline**: ~2–4 weeks to a monetizable beta
-**Confidence**: High (clear requirements, solid foundation)
+**Confidence**: High (clear path, working product, solid infra)

 ---

-**Last Updated**: November 6, 2025
+**Last Updated**: November 17, 2025
-**Document Version**: 1.0
+**Document Version**: 2.0